poohcom1/twitter-art-tags/README.md

 # Twitter Art Tags

-A Greasemonkey script for caching and tagging images on Twitter.
+A Greasemonkey script for X/Twitter for caching and tagging images.

 ## Installation